Recognising stress in cats

 Whether you want to make sure your cat doesn’t get stressed, or help make a stressed cat happy again, there are a few steps you can take.

-- Make sure your cat has everything it needs to be happy, including constant access to water and enough beds, scratching posts and litter trays.
-Food and water shouldn’t be kept near one another, and litter trays should be kept far from both.
+- To prevent stress make sure your cat has everything they need to be happy, including constant access to water and enough beds, scratching posts and litter trays.
+Food and water shouldn’t be kept near one another, and litter trays should be kept far away from both.

-- For cats that go outdoors, it can be helpful to give them a cat flap so they can come and go as they please.
-We recommend a microchip one to stop other cats coming into their territory and eating their food.
-If you can’t have a cat flap, try to keep their routine for being let in- and outdoors the same so they know what to expect.
+- For cats that enjoy time outdoors, consider a cat flap so they can come and go as they please.
+We recommend one that only opens to your cat’s microchip to stop other cats coming into your cat’s home and eating their food.
+If you can’t have a cat flap, try to keep to a set routine for being let in and out so they know what to expect.

 - Cats love routine as they are creatures of habit.
-Try to keep to your daily routine as much as possible.
-Try to keep to the same feeding schedule every day.
+Try to keep to your daily routine as much as possible with the same feeding schedule every day.

-Remember to give your cat some space and let them choose when they want your attention.
+- Give your cat some space and let them choose when they want your attention.
 Sometimes, even if we mean well, our cats can get stressed over too much attention.
-Then it’s all the more rewarding if a cat chooses to spend time with you!
+Then it will be all the more rewarding when your cat chooses to spend time with you!